-- 57. A registrant who has been convicted of or has received a caution for an offence listed in Schedule 3 of the Sexual Offences Act 2003 is required to 'register' under Section 80 of the same Act and may be required to undertake a programme of rehabilitation or treatment.
-Sexual offences include involvement in childpornography. - 58.
-The case of CHRP v (1) GDC and (2) Mr. Fleischmann17 led to the Court giving some guidance on the handling of cases involving internet child pornography.
+- 76. A registrant who has been convicted of or has received a caution for an offence listed in Schedule 3 of the Sexual Offences Act 2003 is required to 'register' under Section 80 of the same Act and may be required to undertake a programme of rehabilitation or treatment.
+Sexual offences include involvement in child pornography. - 77.
+The case of CHRP v (1) GDC and (2) Fleischmann31 led to the Court giving some guidance on the handling of cases involving internet child pornography.
 Taking, making, distributing or showing with a view to being distributed, publishing or possessing an indecent photograph or pseudo-photograph of a child is illegal and is regarded in UK society as morally unacceptable.
-Any conviction relating to child pornography will lead to registration as a sex offender and possibly to disqualification from working with children. - 59.
+Any conviction relating to child pornography will lead to registration as a sex offender and possibly to disqualification from working with children. - 78.
 While the Courts rightly consider the degree of seriousness of the offence(s) when sentencing, the GDC takes the view that any conviction for child pornography against a GDC registrant is a matter of grave concern because it breaches the public trust and undermines public confidence in the profession.
-For these reasons, any involvement in child pornography by a GDC registrant should lead the committee to consider whether erasure is the only proportionate sanction. - 60.
+For these reasons, any involvement in child pornography by a GDC registrant should lead the committee to consider whether erasure is the only proportionate sanction. - 79.
 If the PCC decides that a sanction other than erasure is proportionate it is vital that full and clear reasons are given.
-If a period of suspension is imposed, the PCC are reminded that a review can be prescribed in order to review the case before the suspension concludes.
+If a period of suspension is imposed, the PCC are reminded that a review can be prescribed in order to review the case before the suspension concludes. - 80.
+In a case involving a matter as serious as child pornography, the PCC must consider imposing a review before the suspension concludes.
+The panel must consider very carefully that allowing a suspension to conclude without a review may convey a risk to public protection and/or public confidence.

-17 Council for the Regulation of Health Care Professionals v (1) General Dental Council (2) Mr Alexander Fleischmann [2005] EWHC 87 (Admin)
+31 Council for the Regulation of Health Care Professionals v (1) General Dental Council (2) Fleischmann [2005] EWHC 87 (Admin)